A guide to LGBTQ Pride in 2020

 - As at 27 March, organisers have confirmed that the event has been postponed, but they are still exploring whether it will be possible to find new dates for a 2020 event.

-- As at 19 March, organisers have confirmed that the event has not yet been cancelled.
+- Originally scheduled for 8 August, organisers have confirmed that the event has been cancelled.

 - Originally scheduled for 23 May, on 23 March the organisers confirmed that they had rescheduled the 2020 event to 5-6 September.